andersju/zzzfoo/README.md

 See Rofi's [installation guide](https://github.com/DaveDavenport/rofi/blob/next/INSTALL.md).

 Start `recoll` and let it index.
-(Recoll full-text indexes a bunch of file types natively; other need [various helper programs](http://www.lesbonscomptes.com/recoll/features.html#doctypes), which may or may not have been installed.)
+(Recoll full-text indexes a bunch of file types natively; others need [various helper programs](http://www.lesbonscomptes.com/recoll/features.html#doctypes), which may or may not be installed.)

 Installation
 ------------